jcolag/CommonCalendar/README.md

 I haven't worked out a full eleven-day week as an alternative, but it has occurred to me that a major potential objection to a six-day week is that it changes the weekday/weekend balance that most of the world is currently familiar with, whereas eleven days with a tradition of three off (say, the first, middle, and last days) comes out to _almost_ the same ratio of days.
 As hinted previously, the eleven-day week would also divide evenly into each month, making for a perpetual calendar.

+### Months of the Year

+As mentioned, there are eleven months, which would clearly be inconvenient in the real world, but that's not really the point, here.

+I decided that it made sense for the months to celebrate various principles of free culture.
+Those that came to mind were freedom, transparency, participation, collaboration, sharing, replication, adaptation, equality, decentralization, attribution, and community.
+However, just using words in some language seemed futile, so I turned to mythology...or, rather, mythologies that are part of free culture.

+Where can we find free culture pantheons?
+The three sources that came to mind were Dunsany's [The Gods of Pegāna](https://en.wikipedia.org/wiki/The_Gods_of_Peg%C4%81na) (in the public domain), the fake [Illyrian gods](https://en.wikipedia.org/w/index.php?title=Paleo-Balkanic_mythology&oldid=192411335) posted to Wikipedia ([CC-BY-SA](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License), being first published on Wikipedia), and [William Blake's mythology](https://en.wikipedia.org/wiki/William_Blake's_mythology) (also public domain).
+There are others, of course, but these seemed like they had the most potential, and with some _mild_ stretching of bailiwicks, produced...

+ - Freedom - Yarinareth (speed)
+ - Participation - Skarl (stamina)
+ - Transparency - Trogool (forbidden knowledge)
+ - Collaboration - Mikon (friendship)
+ - Sharing - Broket (fortune)
+ - Replication - Pertunda (fertility)
+ - Equality - Shkumbe (love)
+ - Adaptation - Kib (evolution)
+ - Decentralization - Jabim (broken things)
+ - Attribution - Zodrak (ambition)
+ - Community - Habaniah (hearth)

+Organizing them in hopes of making the months feel like a progression through the year came to Jabim, Zodrak, Trogool, Yanar, Shkumbe, Habniah, Skarl, Mikon, Pertunda, Kib, and Broket.